Health Perspective: The more you know

 In just one year a healthy lifestyle was able to greatly reduce cellular aging and help the women live healthier lives!

 It truly is amazing how food can be like a natural medicine and really heal us or help us run on all cylinders.
 As we discussed earlier, probiotics are one such food that can provide us with numerous health benefits.
 Add another one to the list: beans.
 Beans get a bad rap due to all the flatulence jokes but they can be incredibly beneficial.

-For instance, a recent study published in the Canadian Medical Association Journal illustrated that beans can actually help decrease our risk of cardiovascular disease.
+For instance, a study published in the Canadian Medical Association Journal illustrated that beans can actually help decrease our risk of cardiovascular disease.
 By consuming one serving each and every day, which is about ¾ cup, you can greatly lower your cholesterol.

 In fact, eating a serving of lentils, beans, and even chickpeas a day can decrease your LDL cholesterol (the “bad” cholesterol) by 5%.
 This doesn’t sound like a humongous amount but that can equate to over a 5% decreased risk of cardiovascular disease.

 Want to naturally help decrease your risk of the leading cause of mortality in the United States?
 Grab a serving of the musical fruit every day!

 8. Keep the Foods You Love in Your Diet

 You hear it all the time, many health experts saying cut out this and cut out that in terms of our guilty pleasure foods.
 While I agree that you need to cut back on those types of foods it is also important to keep the foods you love in your diet in order to make them sustainable and it seems science agrees.